 I have other WIPs, but I don’t have photos of them at the moment.
 I’m trying to work through all of them as part of my decluttering project, though, so hopefully I’ll be able to add them to the Finished Projects page before too long.
 Here’s a bit about most of them, I think.

 - A long time ago I started stitching a simple ballerina piece designed to fit on a switchplate from Fond Memories for Katie.
 It doesn’t honestly fit her style now — she’s much more of a goth chick than a traditional girly-girl.
-She is still a dancer, though, so I guess I should ask her about it.
+It might suit my dancing granddaughter, though!

 - I have one silk gauze piece in progress.
 I need to get a picture of it.